CodeYourFuture/immersive-go-course/http-auth/README.md

  100%     53 (longest request)
 ```

+If a server receives too many requests at once, it can break (e.g. it may cause the system to run out of memory).

+The fact that some of our requests took much longer than others, even though they were doing the same work, suggests that our server was getting stressed.
+We can see that in the "Percentages of the requests served within a certain time" section - half of the requests took less than 7ms, but the slowest took 53ms - more than 7 times slower.

 It's better to protect your server from being asked to handle too many requests than to have it fall over!
 So use the `rate` library to reject excess requests (> X per second) with a `503 Service Unavailable` error on a `/limited` endpoint.

 ```